Frequently Asked Questions

 How many applications do you typically get?

-We have received over 900 completed applications in the past couple of years.
+We have received 600-900 completed applications over the past three years.

 How many new students do you enroll each year?